dschmenk/PLASMA/README.md

 The opcodes were developed over time by starting with a very basic set of operations and slowly adding opcodes when the PLASMA compiler could improve code density or performance.

-### Apple 1 PLASMA
+### Apple I PLASMA

 Obviously the Apple 1 is a little more constrained than most machines PLASMA is targeting.
 But, with the required addition of the CFFA1 (http://dreher.net/?s=projects/CFforApple1&c=projects/CFforApple1/main.php), the Apple 1 gets 32K of RAM and a mass storage device.
 Enough to run PLASMA and load/execute modules.

-### Apple ][ PLASMA
+### Apple II PLASMA

-The Apple II support covers the full range of the Apple II family.
+The Apple ][ support covers the full range of the Apple II family.
 From the Rev 0 Apple II to the ROM3 Apple IIgs.
 The only requirement is 64K of RAM.
 If 128K is present, it will be automatically used to load and interpret bytecode, freeing up the main 40K for data and native 6502 code.
 The IIgs is currently operated in the compatibility 8-bit mode.

-### Apple /// PLASMA
+### Apple III PLASMA

 Probably the most exciting development is the support for the Apple ///.
 PLASMA on the Apple /// provides 32K for global data and 6502 code, and the rest of the memory for bytecode and extended data.

-## <a name="links"></a>Links
+## Links

 [ACME 6502 assembler](https://sourceforge.net/projects/acme-crossass/)